risk-first/website/menagerie/Operational-Risk.md

 While _planning_ is a day-to-day operational feedback loop, _design_ is a longer feedback loop changing not just the parameters of the operation, but the operation itself.

-You might think that for an IT operation, tasks like [Design](#design) belong within the Development function within an organisation.
-Often, this is the case.
+You might think that for an IT operation, tasks like [Design](#design) belong within a separate "Development" function within an organisation.
+Traditionally, this might have been the case.
 However separating Development from Operation implies [Boundary Risk](Boundary-Risk) between these two functions.
 For example, the developers might employ different tools, equipment and processes to the operations team, resulting in a mismatch when software is delivered.

 In recent years, the "DevOps" movement has brought this [Boundary Risk](Boundary-Risk) into sharper focus.
 This specifically means: